Solicitors' Duties: Now including the duty to point out the other side’s mistakes?

 Master Bowles found that as well as this, an additional “good reason” was required to validate service.
 Whilst finding that a solicitor cannot be "stigmatised as taking unfair advantage if he fails to draw attention to the relevant mistake", the Master found that Mills & Reeve had a duty to further the overriding objective, part of which is a duty to avoid unnecessary, expensive and time consuming satellite litigation.
 The consequence of this was expressed in Denton v T H White EWCA Civ 906 as being "wholly inappropriate for litigants or their lawyers to take advantage of mistakes made by opposing parties in the hope that relief from sanctions will be denied and that they will obtain a windfall strike out or other litigation advantage."
 The 'windfall' for the Defendant here would be the strike out, or dismissal, of the Claimants' claim.
 The Court held that the purpose of service had been achieved and Mills & Reeve, in remaining silent until the deadline had expired, even if only for 48 hours, amounted to the "playing of a technical game" and the solicitor in question "misjudged the correct balance to be drawn between his duty to his client and his duty under the rules to give effect to the overriding objective".
 The Master did not consider that the fact that the necessity for validation arose out the mistaken conduct of Collyer Bristow "detracts significantly" from the good reason he considered had been made out.

-Before final judgment was handed down in this case, the Supreme Court delivered judgment in Barton v Wright Hassall UKSC 12 (see here for our note on this case).
+Before final judgment was handed down in this case, the Supreme Court delivered judgment in Barton v Wright Hassall UKSC 12.
 In his majority judgment in Barton, Lord Sumption had observed that solicitors did not owe any duty to their counterparts to point out errors.
 In an addendum to his judgment, Master Bowles, however, distinguished this case on the basis that in Barton the Supreme Court had not found a good reason to validate service over and above the fact that de facto service had been effected (Mr Barton being a litigant in person was not a good reason).
 Further, the Supreme Court had also found expressly that the solicitors had not played 'technical games'.
 Despite acknowledging that the Supreme Court had held that the solicitors in Barton were not, even had they had the time to do so, under any duty to advise the Claimant of his mistake as to service, the Master noted that the Supreme Court had not been asked to determine the impact and effect of the duty to further the overriding objective as giving rise to a duty to the court to warn an opposing party of its mistakes.
 However, given the conflicting authority on the point and the weight the Master attached to Mills & Reeves' conduct, permission to appeal was given.